markround/nkp-cluster-cleaner/docs/nkp.md

   --patch '{"spec": {"ref":{"tag":"0.13.17"}}}'
 ```

+### All Versions

-And then updating your AppDeployment to the latest release:
+You can then update your AppDeployment to the latest release to complete the upgrade:

 ```bash
 kubectl patch \